Catalyst Fellowship Spring 2021

-Catalyst brings together innovators and researchers with diverse backgrounds to work in teams to identify unmet medical needs, brainstorm and evaluate potential solutions and plan research project proposals.
+Over the first 6 months, Catalyst brings together innovators and researchers with diverse backgrounds to work in teams to identify unmet medical needs, brainstorm and evaluate potential solutions and plan research project proposals.
 The program starts with a dive into several priority areas for potential innovation as a way to stimulate thinking and identify unmet needs.
-At the end of the initial six month experience, projects with demonstrated potential for impact establish longer-term efforts and initiate research programs to realize impactful solutions.
+At the end of the six month experience, projects with demonstrated potential for impact establish longer-term efforts and initiate research programs to realize impactful solutions.
 Learn more about the Catalyst process

 We seek scientists, engineers, and clinicians from any field interested in tackling medical challenges within the following Innovation Priorities, in a program designed to accelerate impact.

 Collaboration across medicine, technology, and business

 linQ Innovation Method accelerates impact

 New project discovery with high potential to achieve health impact and without the constraints of a single lab organization.

 Process driven by you in a multi-disciplinary team based environment.
 Past teams have established new lines of research, launched start-ups, and embarked on new career trajectories.